 Can your health care story inspire, enlighten or teach others?
 Submissions are now open for the 2017 Patients’ View Impact Awards.
 Winners receive $1,000 cash, travel and lodging to attend award ceremony, and national recognition for the critical value of patient perspective.
-Check out last year’s winners and full details below!
+This year there are there categories.
+Submission deadline now extended to October 20th!
+(And don’t forget to include your brief video introduction.)
+Check out last year’s winners and full details below.

 This year there will be three 2017 PV Impact Awards: